DeepSenseCA/echofilter/docs/source/usage_guide.rst

     Echosounder
         An electronic system that includes a computer, transceiver, and :term:`transducer`.
-The system emits sonar pings and records the intensity of the reflected echos at some fixed sampling rate.
+The system emits sonar :term:`pings<ping>` and records the intensity of the reflected echos at some fixed sampling rate.

     Echoview
-        A Windows software application (Echoview Software Pty Ltd, Tasmania, Australia) for hydroacoustic data post-processing.
+        A Windows software application (`Echoview <https://www.echoview.com/>`__
+        Software Pty Ltd, Tasmania, Australia) for hydroacoustic data post-processing.

     Entrained air
         Bubbles of air which have been submerged into the ocean by waves or